-2. PROGRAMME STRUCTURE: SALIENT FEATURES
+2. PROGRAMME STRUCTURE SALIENT FEATURES

-- a) The entire batch of entering students will register for compulsory common courses in the first semester. - b) At the time of registration for the second semester, students will select one of the three specializations, which in turn will determine some of the course requirements. - c) Eligible students will have the option to complete the degree with a thesis.
+- a) The entire batch of entering students will register for compulsory common courses in the 1st semester. - b) At the time of registration for the 2nd semester, students will select one of the three specializations, which in turn will determine some of the course requirements. - c) Eligible students will have the option to complete the degree with a thesis.
 This choice must be exercised at the same time as the subject track selection in the 2nd semester.
+Research projects shall be the default option for the programme.
-Research projects shall be the default option for the programme. - d) Students pursuing a thesis option, will have the entire second year essentially for the thesis.
-Students doing research projects will have further coursework (24 credits) to complete together with their Research Projects. - e) All courses are open across all tracks to allow for wider course selection, and to support disciplinary crossovers.

-f) LLP and Soc tracks have specific course requirements in the 2nd semester as well.
-HS allows for the most student-driven course selection.

-g) The research component begins in the very 1st semester with four methods courses, followed by a seminar style 4-credit course in the 2nd semester for proposal writing, ethics clearances as needed, peer and faculty reviews.
-The actual independent research work (Project/s or Thesis) will span the 3rd and 4th semesters, ideally beginning in the summer after the 2nd semester.
+- d) Students pursuing a thesis option, will have the entire second year essentially for the thesis.
+Students doing research projects will have further coursework (24 credits) to complete together with their Research Projects. - e) All courses are open across all tracks to allow for wider course selection, and to support disciplinary crossovers. - f) LLP and Soc tracks have specific course requirements in the 2nd semester as well.
+HS allows for the most student-driven course selection. - g) The research component begins in the very 1st semester with the methods courses.
+This is followed by a Seminar and an Academic Writing and Analysis course in the 2nd semester for proposal writing, ethics clearances as needed, peer and faculty reviews.
+The actual independent research work (Project/s or Thesis) will span the 3rd and 4th semesters, ideally in the summer after the 2nd semester.